-Many of the states that ended federally funded unemployment benefits early (see full list) are now facing several legal challenges that has meant a reconsideration of the early termination and in some cases a continuation of benefits past the state Governor’s prescribed early end date.
+Many of the states that ended federally funded unemployment benefits early (see full list) are now facing several legal challenges (lawsuits) that has meant a reconsideration of the early termination and in some cases a continuation of benefits past the state Governor’s prescribed early end date.

-The general argument’s being put forward are due to physical impairments (e.g. a respiratory issues or weakened immune systems) or that the state has overreached its bounds by not paying out approved federal funding for local constituents.
+The general argument’s being put forward are due to physical impairments (e.g. a respiratory issues or weakened immune systems) due to COVID-19 or that the state has overreached its bounds by not paying out approved federal funding for local constituents.
 Further because of the fast spreading Delta variant spreading many in low vaccination states they are even more vulnerable now to getting deathly sick.

 State Legal Actions and Lawsuits – Status and Updates

 In Maryland, the DUI will continue paying ALL federally funded unemployment benefits for the next 2 weeks to over 300,000 unemployed residents after the state lost several court battles to end the programs early on July 3rd.
 Unemployed residents successfully filed class action lawsuits against Gov. Larry Hogan, a Republican, and won a short-term reprieve to keep benefits going till mid-July.

 In Indiana, where benefits ended early, a state judge’s ruling had supported unemployed workers legal claims it was unlawful for the state to end benefit payments early for roughly 230,000 Hoosiers.
 However the judge did not reinstate benefit payments pass the Governor’s directive date (June 19th).

 State Governors like DeSantis and Abbot have repeatedly argued the extended unemployment benefits (especially the $300 weekly boost) were incentivizing people not to work amid complaints from business leaders that they were struggling to hire workers.